A height-based metaconcept for rooted tree balance and its implications for the $B_1$ index: Introduction

 \section{Introduction}

 Tree balance has gained considerable interest in recent years, as it plays a central role in several research areas, including phylogenetics and computer science.
+In phylogenetics, for example, tree balance is used to investigate differences in diversification rates among groups of organisms (see, e.g., \cite{Kubo1995,Stich2009,Mooers1997}), whereas in computer science it is, for instance, relevant in the context of search trees (see, e.g., \cite{Nievergelt1973,Andersson1993,Roura2013}).
 Numerous so-called (im)balance indices have been proposed to quantify the (im)balance of rooted trees.
 Recently, \citet{Fischer2023} provided a comprehensive overview of the current state of research on rooted (im)balance indices.
 Their survey showed that many indices rely on similar concepts, such as the clade sizes of inner vertices or the depths of leaves.
 Building on this observation, \citet{Fischer2025} introduced three \emph{metaconcepts} based on values derived from subsets of vertices, namely clade sizes, leaf depths, and balance values, to classify and analyze existing (im)balance indices within a unified framework.

 In the balance context, a metaconcept is a function $\Phi_f$ depending on another function $f$, where $f$ measures some aspect of tree shape, and $\Phi_f$ in turn measures tree (im)balance.
 In this manuscript, we introduce a new metaconcept based on the heights of the pending subtrees of all inner vertices of a rooted tree.
 We show that this metaconcept defines an imbalance index for rooted binary trees if the underlying function $f$ is strictly increasing, and that it remains an imbalance index for arbitrary trees if $f$ is additionally $1$-positive, i.e., $f(x) > 0$ for all $x \geq 1$.